Rihanna Announces That Normani, DJ Khaled, Halsey & More Will Appear At The Savage X Fenty Show

 “This line up though sis,” another follower chimed in, followed by a flame emoji.

 The lineup reportedly brings back some familiar faces to the Savage X Fenty family.
-According to Elle, the show will be the second time both of the Hadid sisters have appeared on a Savage X Fenty runway.
+According to Elle, the show will be the second time for the Hadid sisters on the Savage X Fenty runway.
 The two walked at Rihanna’s show in September 2018 as part of New York Fashion Week.
-The show was deemed to be a show that highlighted diversity and also included a then-pregnant Slick Woods, and a plethora of models of various shapes and sizes.
+The show was deemed to be a show that highlighted diversity and also included a then-pregnant Slick Woods and a plethora of models of various shapes and sizes.

 View this post on Instagram